thomas-vogel/thomas-vogel.github.io/_pages/publications/2017-SACSc.md

 <div class="bibtex">
 <pre>@inbook{2017-SACSc,
-    author = {Giese, Holger and Vogel, Thomas and Diaconescu, Ada and Götz, Sebastian and Bencomo, Nelly and Geihs, Kurt and Kounev, Samuel and Bellman, Kirstie}, title = {State of the Art in Architectures for Self-Aware Computing Systems}, booktitle = {Self-Aware Computing Systems},
+    author = {Giese, Holger and Vogel, Thomas and Diaconescu, Ada and Götz, Sebastian and Bencomo, Nelly and Geihs, Kurt and Kounev, Samuel and Bellman, Kirstie}, chapter = {State of the Art in Architectures for Self-Aware Computing Systems}, title = {Self-Aware Computing Systems},
     editor = {Kounev, Samuel and Kephart, Jeffrey O. and Milenkoski, Aleksandar and Zhu, Xiaoyun}, pages = {237--275},
     publisher = {Springer},